cogstat/cogstat_user_documentation/Installation.md

     * (New in v2.5) CogStat uses R for some of the calculations.
 You have to install R if you want to see these results.
 In some cases (e.g., in Windows), you may need to set up the R_HOME environment variable.
 4. Run CogStat with the graphical user interface:
     * In your console, type `cogstat` or `python3 -m cogstat`
+    * If you used a virtual Python environment, after activating the environment, you may use the method above, or without the activation, type `cogstat-env/bin/python -m cogstat`
 5. Or use [CogStat in Jupyter Notebook](Jupyter-Notebook).
     * After installation, CogStat is available to use in Jupyter Notebook